malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 1. The arguments to filterExpression are in quotation marks (").
 Why is that?

-Once you have the filtered calls, open your filtered VCF with less and page through it.
+Once you have the filtered calls for both SNPs and INDELs, open your filtered VCF with less and page through it.
 It still has all the variant lines, but the FILTER column that was blank before is now filled in, indicating that the variant on that line either passed filtering or was filtered out, with a list of the filters it failed.
 Note also that the filters that were run are described in the header section.

 ## Look at Your Data with IGV

-Next, we want to know how to look at these data.
+Next, we want to know how to look at the data.
 For that, we will use IGV (Integrative Genomics Viewer).
-We will launch IGV from our desktops because it runs faster that way.
-Go to your browser window and Google search for IGV.
-Find the downloads page.
+You can either launch it from UPPMAX using your graphical forwarding, -X or -Y, by following this [guide](http://www.uppmax.uu.se/support-sv/user-guides/integrative-genomics-viewer--igv--guide/).
+You also have the option to launch IGV from your desktop, which is sometimes faster.
+In that case go to the [IGV download page](https://software.broadinstitute.org/software/igv/download), and follow the instructions.
 You will be prompted for an email address.
 If you have not already downloaded IGV from that email address, it will prompt you to fill in some information and agree to a license.
 When you go back to your own lab, you can just type in your email and download the software again without agreeing to the license.

 Now launch the viewer through webstart.
 The 1.2 Gb version should be sufficient for our data.
 It will take a minute or two to download IGV and start it up.
-While that's going on, we need to download some data to our local machines so the viewer can find it (IGV can also look at web hosted data, but we are not going to set that up for our course data).
 When it prompts you to save the IGV program, if you are working on a Mac put it in the Applications folder, otherwise just save it in your home directory.

+Whichever way you choose we now need to download some data to our local machines so the viewer can find it (IGV can also look at web hosted data, but we are not going to set that up for our course data.
+You can also mount UPPMAX as a drive on your computer using for example sshfs but this is also outside of the scope of this course.).

 Open a new terminal or xterm _on your local machine_ (i.e., do not log in to UPPMAX again).
 You should be in your home directory.